visgl/react-map-gl/docs/components/popup.md

 ## Properties

 ##### `latitude` {Number} (required)
-Latitude of the marker.
+Latitude of the anchor.

 ##### `longitude` {Number} (required)
-Longitude of the marker.
+Longitude of the anchor.

+##### `altitude` {Number} - default: `0`
+Altitude of the anchor.

 ##### `offsetLeft` {Number} - default: `0`
-Offset of the marker from the left in pixels, negative number indicates left.
+Offset of the anchor from the left in pixels, negative number indicates left.

 ##### `offsetTop` {Number} - default: `0`
-Offset of the marker from the top in pixels, negative number indicates up.
+Offset of the anchor from the top in pixels, negative number indicates up.

 ##### `closeButton` {Boolean} - default: `true`
 If `true`, a close button will appear in the top right corner of the popup.